 Isa 57.9-13 talks about they made themselves like a harlot, available and agreeable to idolatry.
 They were tired out by false doctrine, but found renewed strength.
 But, God was long-suffering (“I was silent”) wanting them to repent.
 So, let the idols save you, but he who takes refuge in God will “possess my holy mountain” (the Kingdom of God-Dan 2).

 Isa 57.14-21 talks about repentance and removing the obstacles.
 Isa 57.14 to Isa 58.14 is the reading from the Haftorah on Yom Kippur.
 God will revive the spirit of the lowly and contrite, but he will not contend forever.
 This proves that longevity does not produce repentance (Gen 6.3).
-The Lord his his face (the Shekinah) and the people also turned away.
+The Lord hides his face (the Shekinah) in anger, and the people kept turning away.
 But he will heal (pardon) Israel, lead him and comfort him who is far (those in Babylon and other nations.
 Spiritually it alludes to the non-Jews=Eph 2.17) and to him who is near (Israel).
 But the wicked are like a tossing sea (seen as the domain of Ha Satan, Leviathan, unconverted humanity-Ezek 32.2; Job 26.12-13).
 Verse 21 ends the same way as section one in Isa 48.22.

 What do we have here?
 Isa 57 is a Rosh Ha Shannah passage; Isa 58 is a Yom Kippur passage; Isa 59-60 are Rosh Ha Shannah passages; Isa 61 is a Yom Kippur passage and Isa 62 is a Rosh Ha Shannah passage.
 What we have is a pattern, just like everything else in the Scriptures.
 Isa 1 begins with Rosh Ha Shannah themes (v 1-9) and it ends with Yom Kippur themes (v 10-20).
 Micah 1.1-16 is basically the same thing as Isa 1.
 It is a Yom Ha Din and they will be worded almost the same way.
 God is bringing charges against Israel.
 Isa 1.10-20 have Yom Kippur themes and they will relate to Isa 58 (we will see this).
 These concepts are tough for the western mind because this is not how we are taught to study.
 But, God does not ask us to study like people in America.
 He wants you to study within the context of how he set it all up.
 He puts messages in there, but you have to do your homework.
 You have to learn how to find those messages.